-We have performed more than 60 prenatal diagnoses of methylmalonic acidemia, and identified 13 affected fetuses.
-Currently, a finding of elevated methylmalonic acid is verified by measuring the concentrations of propionylcarnitine and, if applicable, homocysteine using mass spectrometry-tandem mass spectrometry methods.
+We have performed more than 60 prenatal diagnoses of methylmalonic acidemia and identified 13 affected fetuses.
+Currently, a finding of elevated methylmalonic acid is verified by measuring the concentrations of propionylcarnitine and homocysteine using mass spectrometry-tandem mass spectrometry methods.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature